Pebble Mill Studios: Outside broadcast – television and radio

 In the late 1960s to the early 1990s, Pebble Mill had a fleet of 'Links' or scanner vehicles that were used to relay vision signals from outside broadcasts (OBs) back to the Communications Centre or 'Comms Centre' before being redistributed to London.
 All audio signals were sent via copper cable (Post Office/BT land lines).
 When satellite transmission of picture signals began in the mid-1990s, Pebble Mill gained satellite dishes and had fibre optics installed as permanent links to Birmingham's BT tower.

 Pebble Mill had several scanner vehicles possibly dating back to World War II when it was a Royal Air Force (RAF) term for mobile radar vehicles which the GPO and BBC used after the war.

 During the 1970s 'Comms Centre' was located in the 'Foyer' at Pebble Mill, but by the 1990s, Comms moved around the corner in the studio and was situated in the link area between Radio and TV.

 Television

+CMCR9 (Colour Midland 1)

+CMCR9 was a Colour Outside Broadcast Unit built by PYE Electronics.
+This was a four camera vehicle and had a complement of 4 X Philips cameras.
+CMCR 9 is a Type 2 (CMCR9/C9, CM1 and North 3) originally had Pye cameras, but these had been removed after it was sold from the BBC.
+The BBC had started to fit it with EMI 2001 cameras, as originally fitted in the London units.
+CMCR9 would service big sports commitments and other large events around the Midland region.
+At some point the unit was transferred to the BBC Manchester Studios in Oxford Road, Manchester where it spent the rest of its working life.
+It and has now been restored to working order.